continuedev/continue/docs/docs/reference.md

 - `fontSize`: Specifies font size for UI elements.
 - `displayRawMarkdown`: If `true`, shows raw markdown in responses.
 - `showChatScrollbar`: If `true`, enables a scrollbar in the chat window.
+- `useOSR`: Controls off-screen rendering in JetBrains IDEs.
+By default, Continue will automatically determine whether to use OSR based on your IDE version.
+Set this to `true` to force OSR on, or `false` to force it off.
+Only applies to JetBrains IDEs.

 Example: